stocnet/manynet/README.md

   `generate_smallworld()`, `generate_utilities()`

 Note that all these functions can create directed or undirected, one-mode or two-mode networks.
-Some of these wrap existing algorithms in other packages, while others are unique offerings or only offered for particular formats of network data, e.g. two-mode networks, here.
+Creating two-mode networks is as easy as passing the first argument (`n`) a vector of two integers instead of one.
+For example, `n = 10` will create a one-mode network of 10 nodes, whereas `n = c(10,5)` will create a two-mode network of 10 nodes in the first mode, and 5 nodes in the second mode.
+Some of these functions wrap existing algorithms in other packages, while others are unique offerings or add additional formats, e.g. two-mode networks.

 #### Importing network data